 1. "Roll Me Up And Smoke Me When I Die" - with Kris Kristofferson, Snoop Lion, and Jamey Johnson

 Released on green vinyl for Record Store Day 2013, this hilarious ode to the world's favorite drug has Nelson and friends making a pretty peculiar will & testament request.
-The bouncy, juke-y tune features fellow Mary Jane enthusiasts Snoop, Kristofferson, and Johnson crooning over plenty of twang and a smattering of accordion.
+The bouncy, juke-y tune features fellow Mary Jane enthusiasts Snoop, Kristofferson, and Johnson, crooning over plenty of honky tonk and a smattering of accordion.
 Say what you will about Nelson's indulgences, but everyone who goes to his funeral is bound to have a really good time.